-In order to get funding for Braze Mobility products through the Veterans Affairs, the unit must first be trialed on the Veteran’s chair to ensure that it is appropriate equipment for that client.
+In order to get funding for Braze Mobility products through the VA the unit must first be trialed on the Veteran’s chair to ensure that it is appropriate equipment for that client.
 In order to trial the unit, there are multiple options.

 - Some SCI/D clinics have purchased a training kit, and Veterans are able to trial a demo unit from that kit.
-Ask to your Rehab Engineer or Physical or Occupational Therapist if they have an available training kit unit
+Ask your Rehab Engineer or Physical or Occupational Therapist if they have an available training kit.

 - For clinics that are hoping to obtain a demo unit to trial temporarily, you can get in touch with us to order a 1-month demo unit through the Embraze trial program!